wintyre01/rb-patches/README.md

 - SELECT button restarts current practice section
 - Video Overscan enabled by default
 - Default difficulty is Expert
+- Decensored tracks (with the exception of slurs)
+- 2x pedal as default for applicable tracks
+- Updated to RB4 Charts with some exceptions
+- Strum limit removed

 ### RB1: